Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups

-\begin{remark} In \cite{Sisto16}, Sisto gives a more flexible definition of an action being acylindrical along a subspace $Y$, omitting the number $M$ and replacing the inequality ``$\le M$'' in \eqref{eq:acyldef} by ``$<\infty$''.
+\begin{remark} In \cite{Sisto16}, Sisto gives a more flexible definition of an action being acylindrical along a subspace $Y$, omitting the number $M$ and replacing the inequality ``$\le M$'' in~\eqref{eq:acyldef} by ``$<\infty$''.
 We will refer to an action satisfying this weaker condition as being \emph{weakly acylindrical along $Y$}.
 In general an action can be weakly acylindrical along a subspace without being acylindrical along that subspace.
-However if $X$ is hyperbolic, $Y$ is a quasi-convex subspace, and $d_X|_Y$ is a proper metric, then any action which is weakly acylindrical along $Y$ is acylindrical along $Y$. \end{remark}
+However if $X$ is hyperbolic, $Y$ is a quasi-convex subspace, and $d_X|_Y$ is a proper metric, then any action which is weakly acylindrical along $Y$ is acylindrical along $Y$.
+In particular, if $Y=Hx$ and $H$ is quasi-isometrically embedded by the action, then the action is acylindrical along $Y$ if and only if it is weakly acylindrical along $Y$. \end{remark}

 In this paper, we study three aspects of A/QI triples $(G,X,H)$: intersection and combination properties, stability of the subgroup $H$, and the boundary of a certain coned-off space of $X$ constructed from $(G,X,H)$.